 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

 Algeria has a well-developed distribution system with wholesale and retail outlets.
-State-owned marketing firms sell wholesale imported foodstuffs, pharmaceuticals, and industrial supplies and equipment.
-Private wholesalers are increasingly active in these sectors as well.
-Private businesses control retail trade almost exclusively.
+State-owned marketing firms sell imported foodstuffs, pharmaceuticals, industrial supplies, and equipment wholesale.
+Private wholesalers are also increasingly active in these sectors, and private businesses (traditional, small, and informal retail) control retail trade almost exclusively.

-Algeria’s current road network extends over 100,000 kilometers, approximately 26,000 km of secondary roads and highways, and 23,000 km of provincial roads.
+Once goods clear customs, Algeria has well-developed and organized distribution channels (organized by sectors, regions, and customer size) and well-developed infrastructure.
+Algeria’s current road network extends over 100,000 kilometers, with approximately 26,000 km of secondary roads and highways and 23,000 km of provincial roads.
 Nonetheless, mountainous terrain, congestion, traffic accidents, and security checkpoints hamper road transportation.

-Algeria has 16 international, and 20 domestic airports open for civil air traffic.
+Algeria has 16 international and 20 domestic airports open for civil air traffic.
 Before the COVID-19 pandemic, the national carrier, Air Algérie, served 37 destinations in Europe, Africa, the Middle East, Asia, and North America (via a flight to Montreal, Canada).
 Several international airlines serve Algiers from major hubs, but there are no direct flights between Algeria and the United States.
-However, international flights to and from Algeria were severely curtailed due to COVID-19, and routine service is only slowly being restored with fewer than 100 flights per week nationwide to only a handful of destinations.
 Six international express mail delivery services operate in Algeria: UPS, FedEx, TNT, DHL, CourierExpress, and Chronopost.

 Algeria has 13 multipurpose ports, three hydrocarbon ports, and two hydrocarbon terminals.
 The railway network covers mainly the northern and coastal cities and includes 4,200 kilometers of track, of which 3,060 are standard gauge and 1,140 narrow gauge.